tidas/tidas-docs/developer-guide-faq.md

 # Tidas Developer Guide/FAQ

-## Break it down for me

 iPhones with TouchID have a separate chip inside that Apple calls the Secure Enclave (SE).
 The SE performs crypto tasks on input while disallowing access to the sensitive data it holds.

 For example, if you add a fingerprint to an iPhone, there’s no way to get that actual fingerprint data back out.
-You can only pass in another data from another fingerprint, and ask if it matches a fingerprint inside the SE.
+You can only pass in data from another fingerprint, and ask if it matches a fingerprint inside the SE.

 When you use the SE to generate a key pair, the private key is created and stored inside the SE.
 The key can then be used to perform encryption tasks within the SE.